hikeventures/hikeventures.github.io/_posts/2016-08-14-GoPro-Hero-5-upgrade.markdown

 <!--more-->

 The main difference between the GoPro Hero4 Black and the GoPro Hero 5 Black is that the Hero5 Black you can actually record audio as the GoPro Hero5 Black does not need a camera housing anymore.

+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 ## 4K Video Quality
 The 4K video option remains similar.
 Both camera models can record 4K with 30 FPS.